digitaljohn/JSylum/README.md

-Springboard
+JSylum
 =============

-Springboard is an ultra minimal JavaScript / CSS and HTML project springboard.
+JSylum is an minimal JavaScript MVC framework that has many direct similaraties to the ActionScript framework, RobotLegs.

 It features a useful ANT build file which can: